 We provide a script, save-images.sh, to quickly pull the above longhorn-images.txt list.
 If you specify a tar.gz file name for flag --images, the script will save all images to the provided filename.
 In the example below, the script pulls and saves Longhorn images to the file longhorn-images.tar.gz.
 You then can copy the file to your air-gap environment.
 On the other hand, if you don’t specify the file name, the script just pulls the list of images to your computer.

 We provide another script, load-images.sh, to push Longhorn images to your private registry.
 If you specify a tar.gz file name for flag --images, the script loads images from the tar file and pushes them.
 Otherwise, it will find images in your local Docker and push them.
-In the example below, the script load images from the file longhorn-images.tar.gz and push them to <YOUR-PRIVATE-REGISTRY>
+In the example below, the script loads images from the file longhorn-images.tar.gz and pushes them to <YOUR-PRIVATE-REGISTRY>